 Cycling is becoming increasingly popular and can also be a great way to commute to work.

 Why not take advantage of our Cycle to Work Scheme.
 Our employer number for Cyclescheme is 56558d.
-You make a monthly payment direct from your salary and in return save money on bikes and equipment costing up to £3,000.
+You make a monthly payment direct from your salary over 12 or 24 months and in return save money on bikes and equipment costing up to £3,000.
 Plus there's the added benefit of keeping fit.

 Staff who don't qualify for the Cycle to Work Scheme may be able to borrow a pool bike which can be loaned on a short-term basis.

 Secure cycle parking, clothing lockers and shower and changing rooms are offered at some work bases and we continue to look at rolling out facilities at other sites.